rk1a/ai-safety-gridworlds/README.md

 # Other related resources

+* See https://github.com/aintelope/biological-compatibility-benchmarks for an agent training framework using the current repo for its benchmark environments
 * For other interesting Gridworlds environments contributions, take a look at https://github.com/side-grids/ai-safety-gridworlds/tree/master/ai_safety_gridworlds/environments
 * DeepMind's original readme file can be found here: https://github.com/levitation-opensource/multiobjective-ai-safety-gridworlds/blob/master/Original%20Readme.md